 What has been the most memorable or significant moment of your guiding career?

 When we had an English family arrive at the Merrijig pub to join us on a 7 day trip, only to work out they were kids Laura taught as a gap student when she was 18 in the UK.
 It was amazing being able to show them the High Country on the back of a horse.

-The other memory we often talk about was our first overnight trek, we woke up to the most snow we have ever seen at home, we spent the day riding through the hills in the snow, still to this day it is the most snow we have ridden in.
+The other memory we often talk about was our first overnight trek.
+We woke up to the most snow we have ever seen at home, and we spent the day riding through the hills in the snow.
+Still to this day it is the most snow we have ridden in.